Health Plan Glossary

 1. Deductible:

-The dollar amount that you are responsible to pay every calendar year for covered services before your plan will begin to pay for these services.
+The dollar amount that you are responsible to pay every plan year for covered services before your plan will begin to pay for these services.

 2. Dependent: